Getty Marrow Undergraduate Internship

 Programming and Exhibitions Internship

-Under the guidance and mentorship of the Gallery Director, the Intern will work with the University Art Gallery’s Pacific Standard Time team on various aspects of research for the proposed exhibition, Brackish Water Los Angeles.
-Research will focus on the proposed exhibition checklist.
+Under the guidance and mentorship of the Gallery Director, the Intern will work with the University Art Gallery’s Pacific Standard Time team on various aspects of research for the exhibition, Brackish Water Los Angeles.
 The intern will serve as part of the PST team, participating in weekly meetings and providing support on additional aspects of the project.
-This may include exhibition planning, planning for catalogue essays, and planning for the second semester-long course in conjunction with the exhibition.
+This may include exhibition planning, and planning for catalogue essays.

 - The intern will also work with the Gallery Director to create web pages and social media galleries in support of the University Art Gallery.

 - They will help coordinate the completion of a catalogue for one of CSUDH’s previous exhibitions

 - In addition, they will work with the Gallery Director and Technician to plan for several upcoming exhibitions and programming featuring Los Angeles-based artists.

 This is a full-time, paid, 10-week internship.
 Applicants must meet the eligibility requirements that the Getty outlines for the internship.